 HR departments have to adapt to working with a staff that isn’t physically present most of the time.
-Screening, interviewing, and onboarding new employees is being done remotely, adding to the challenges.
+Screening, interviewing, and onboarding new employees are being done remotely, adding to the challenges.

-Of course, the human resource professionals themselves are also likely to be working remotely or in a hybrid capacity.
-This means that managing online portals and cloud-based systems will become imperative to how human resources departments function on a day-to-day basis.
+Of course, human resource professionals are also likely to work remotely or in a hybrid work capacity.
+This means that managing online portals and cloud-based systems is imperative to how human resources departments function daily.

 Understanding a New Generation of Workers

 Slowly but surely, companies in all industries, as well as HR professionals, will need to start adjusting to a new generation joining the workforce.
 Millennials have been entering the workforce for several years and will continue to make up a larger percentage of the staff at most companies.
 At the same time, members of Generation Z are graduating from high school or college and entering the workforce.

 HR departments will soon discover that these younger workers have a different set of ideas and priorities for their professional careers.
 For example, younger workers expect to have flexible schedules, even if they’re not working 100% remotely.